rust-lang/rust/guide.md

 ## The big picture

-On the highest possible level, rust analyzer is a stateful component.
+On the highest possible level, rust-analyzer is a stateful component.
 A client may apply changes to the analyzer (new contents of `foo.rs` file is "fn main() {}") and it may ask semantic questions about the current state (what is the definition of the identifier with offset 92 in file `bar.rs`?).
 Two important